The step-wise procedure to be followed in Civil Recovery Proceedings;

-Step 2: Remittance of court fees & filing the plaint - Court fee is calculated as per the Court Fees Act of each State.
-Court Fees Act prescribes the Court Fee depending on the subject matter of the litigation.
+Step 2: Remittance of Court Fees & filing the Plaint - Court fee is calculated as per the provisions of Court Fees Act of particular State.
+Court Fees Act prescribes the ‘Court Fee’ as per the subject matter of specific litigation.

-(b) Interim attachment or injunction and interim sale.
+- Interim attachment or injunction and interim sale.

-10: Execution of the Decree - The party in whose favour the Decree is passed is called the decree-holder.
+Step 10: Execution of the Decree - The party in whose favour the Decree is passed is called the decree-holder.
 The other party is called the Judgment Debtor.
 The Judgment debtor has to implement the Court's decree.
-If he fails to implement, the decree-holder can file an execution petition in the Court.
-When a decree has been obtained by the Bank in its favour in the suit filed against the borrower and the guarantor, prompt steps should be taken for execution of such decree for recovery of the Bank’s dues.
+If he fails to implement, the decree-holder can file an execution petition before the Court.

-12: Execution of Money Decree - Even if the Judgment debtor files an appeal against the Bank before the Appellate Court challenging the money decree passed by the lower Court in Bank’s favour, the Bank should nevertheless proceed to apply for the execution of the decree passed by the lower Court notwithstanding the pendency of such an appeal unless a stay order or injunction order is granted by the Appellate Court restraining the Bank from executing the decree.
+Step 13: Execution of Money Decree - Even if the Judgment debtor files an appeal against the Bank before the Appellate Court challenging the money decree passed by the lower Court in Bank’s favour, the Bank should nevertheless proceed to apply for the execution of the decree passed by the lower Court notwithstanding the pendency of such an appeal unless a stay order or injunction order is granted by the Appellate Court restraining the Bank from executing the decree.